fengwang/ceras/ReadMe.md

 ## Getting Started

-A `model` is a way to orgnize layers.
+A `model` is a way to organize layers.
 Here is an example to build a sequential model.

-First we include the header and use the namespace of this library:
+First, we include the header and use the namespace of this library:

 ```cpp
 #include "./include/ceras.hpp"